-If we lived in a perfect world, where we ate only the most perfect and healthy foods, you wouldn’t need this webpage.
-Unfortunately, this isn’t the case.
-We don’t live in a perfect world and our diets aren’t perfect.
-Ever since The Journal of the American Medical Association (JAMA) came out in 2002 with their recommendation that adults should take supplements, more people have been supplementing their diets with vitamins and minerals.
+Ever since 2002 when The Journal of the American Medical Association (JAMA) recommended that adults should take supplements, more people have been supplementing their diets with vitamins and minerals.

-A multivitamin and mineral complex is a good way to start building a strong health foundation.
-But with so many different types of multis on the shelves, how do you pick the right one for your body?
-The right one is out there for you and here’s how to find it.
-Remember, if you have any further questions, you can always contact us at email@example.com or join our live chat!
+A multivitamin and mineral complex is a good way to start building a strong healthy foundation.
+But with so many different types of multis on the shelves, how do you pick the right one for you?
+Here's a quick guide to help.
+Remember, if you have any further questions, you can always contact us at email@example.com, or join our live chat!

-If you’re not sure where to begin, start with a basic multivitamin.
+If you’re not sure where to begin, a basic multivitamin is a good start.
 This way, your body will get the essential nutrients it needs.
 A basic multivitamin and mineral will meet your everyday dietary needs with a balanced formula.
-Whole food formulas will give you vitamins and minerals, along with enzymes and herbs, in a food base to promote assimilation in the body.
-Some vitamin and mineral complexes are delivered in one or two pills per day, which is a convenience for busy individuals.
-Other formulas provide mega potencies of important nutrients, and these are oftentimes delivered in 3 or more pills per daily serving.
-If you’re not one who likes swallowing pills, look for powder, liquid or chewable delivery systems.
+Whole-food formulas will give you vitamins and minerals, along with enzymes and herbs, in a food base to promote assimilation in the body.
+Some vitamin and mineral complexes are delivered in one or two pills per day, which is especially convenient for busy people.
+Other formulas provide mega potencies of important nutrients, and these are oftentimes delivered in three or more pills per day.
+If you don't like swallowing pills, look for powder, liquid or chewable tablets.
 And it’s never too early to start—check out our children’s supplement page to find out what to look for in a child’s multivitamin and mineral.

-Iron is an important consideration for women of child-bearing age, as they lose iron with each monthly cycle.
-Because of this, women need more iron a day compared to men.
-Iron is needed for producing red blood cells and for transporting oxygen in the blood.
-It’s recommended that women between the ages of 12 and 50 get 15 milligrams of iron a day.
+Iron is an important supplement for women of child-bearing age because they lose it with each monthly cycle.
+This is why women need more iron a day compared to men.
+Iron is needed for producing red blood cells and transporting oxygen in the blood.
+Women between the ages of 12 and 50 should get 15 milligrams of iron a day.

-For most men, iron-free formulas may be a better choice, since long-term or excess iron supplementation can cause problems.
-These individuals should not consume iron supplements unless their physician has determined that iron supplementation is necessary.
+For most men, iron free formulas may be a better choice, since long-term or excessive iron supplementation can cause problems.
+Because of that, men should not consume iron supplements unless their physician has determined it is necessary.
 Note: Iron free formulas are also preferred for women who have reached menopause.

 Because vegetarians don’t eat animal products, they run the risk of developing certain vitamin and mineral deficiencies because they’re not consuming the nutrients that other people get from meat and dairy products.
 A good multi supplement will provide people on restricted diets with their daily required vitamins and supplements.

-People whose ages are 50-plus have their own unique nutritional needs.
+People aged 50+ have their own unique nutritional needs.
 Age-specific formulas often contain nutrients like lutein for vision health, probiotics for colon health, CoQ10 for heart heath and antioxidants for immune support.

-Formulas created specifically for women likely include herbs and other nutrients that keep fluctuating hormones in balance and help cope with symptoms of perimenopause and menopause.
+Formulas for women may include herbs and other nutrients that keep fluctuating hormones in balance and help manage symptoms of perimenopause and menopause.
 Formulas for men may include nutrients that promote prostate health, testosterone and sexual support.